Hello Vegan Mofo 2014! I am all up in you and you are already time-sucking my life in all the best ways.

 This month I will cover a lot of Thai cuisine basics, including primers on dishes and ingredients you may or may not already know, plus some recipes and vegan substitutions.
 Thai travel will be interwoven throughout the theme, given much of my knowledge comes from years of travel in the region.
 I’ll end the month on Thai soil, so expect some exciting photos from the annual Thailand Vegetarian Festival (เทศกาลกินเจ)!

 There are numerous factors in my attraction to everything Thai, but I find it difficult to put them into words.
-Like when I ask a parent why they did that making a baby on purpose thing and no matter how hard they try they will never be able to tell me why being a mom or dad is cool.
-I will likely never be able to tell you why Thai food and culture is so important to me, but I will try to hit on a few obvious points.
+I will likely never be able to explain exactly why Thai food and culture is so important to me, but I will try to hit on a few obvious points.

 Firstly, I enjoy a challenge and this is a cuisine that provides just that.
 Claiming to cook a Thai meal by mixing curry paste with canned coconut milk is akin to the authentic Mexican tacos you just prepared courtesy of Old El Paso.
 Not that there is anything wrong with those scenarios.
 It’s just that I want to do better.
 Always.